- 20 Unique Gift Ideas for Road Trippers - November 22, 2023

 There are a lot of feedlots to pass through before reaching those beautiful Rocky Mountains!

-- Just past Denver, in Morrison, there are dinosaur footprints you can visit at Dinosaur Ridge.
-It’s not just one or two footprints, it’s more like a stampede!
+Just past Denver, in Morrison, there are dinosaur footprints you can visit at Dinosaur Ridge.
+This prehistoric I-70 attraction is not just one or two footprints, it’s more like a stampede!

-- The town of Glenwood Springs has several Doc Holliday sites around town, including the spot where the died, and his grave.
+The town of Glenwood Springs has several Doc Holliday sites around town, including the spot where he died and his grave.

 I-70 enters Utah not far from Vernal, home of Dinosaur National Monument and ends when it meets up with I-15 between Salt Lake City and St. George.

-- The last Utah roadside attraction along I-70 is the Big Rock Candy Mountain in Marysvale.
-It’s now an RV park but is the location that inspired the song, and you can rest assured that copies of the song, as well as rock candy, are still for sale in the gift shop!
+The last I-70 Utah roadside attraction is the Big Rock Candy Mountain in Marysvale.
+It’s now an RV park but the location inspired the song of the same name.
+And yes, you can rest assured that copies of the song, as well as rock candy, are still for sale in the gift shop!

 Have you seen any of these attractions?
 What would you add to our list of things to do along I-70?

 Don’t Leave Home Without These Products and Resources

 Did you know that I published a Roadside Attractions Adult Coloring Book?
 That’s right!
 I told you that I love roadside attractions and what better way to relive your travel memories (or to do some armchair traveling) than by coloring some of the places you’ve been to or want to go?